brianleroux/wtfjs/node-code-blog/README.md

     |
     '-server.js ...........................
 Heroku NodeJS friendly config.

+Edit the config variables in `server.js` to suite your blog settings.

 Posting
 ---

 To post simply add a new Markdown file to the `/posts` directory.
-[Markdown reference here.](http://daringfireball.net/projects/markdown/)
+[Markdown reference here.](http://daringfireball.net/projects/markdown/) This makes it super easy to collaborate with other Git inclined folk.

 Theming
 ---

-Themes are found under `lib/node-code-blog/themes`.
+Change themes with the theme setting in the config block in `server.js`.
+Available themes can be found under `lib/node-code-blog/themes`.

 Create your own theme by copying the default theme directory, renaming it and editing `/public/app.css` and the EJS templates found in `/views`.
+If its cool, you should fork the `node-code-blog` repo and contribute it back to the project, eh.

 Adding pages
 ---